ashirazi3/InfoVis/README.md

 This Interactive InfoVis was a result of CS 7450 - Information Visualization under Professor John Stasko at the Georgia Institute of Technology.

-To run, simply open pages/index.html in your browser.
+To run, put the contents of the folder into a local server and simply access pages/index.html.